Link to Library E-Resources

 In RaptorSearch, the permanent link is found by clicking on the "Permalink" icon to the right of each item in the search results or in the full record under the Cite & Share section.

-The permanent link is found by clicking on the "Permalink" icon to the right of the full record under Tools.
+The permanent link is found by clicking on the "Share" (arrow) icon in the upper-right corner of the full record.
+Click "Create Link" to generate and copy the permanent link.

 To display the permanent link for Films on Demand videos first click on the "Share" button below the video player and then on the "Embed/Link" tab in the resulting screen.
 The permanent link is under the "Record URL" heading.